Lalamusa: Geography

+Demographics

+Population

+According to 2023 census, Lalamusa had a population of 121,036.

 Transport

 This city is connected through the Grand Trunk Road (National Highway 5) which allows it to be linked to major cities like Islamabad (96.313 miles/155km to the west) and Lahore (92 miles/148km to the east).

 A railway station (Lala Musa Junction Station) also serves the city for longer journeys operated by Pakistan Railways with around 20 trains travelling throughout the country.

-Public Services
+Government institutions

-The Local Government training Academy is also in Lalamusa.
+The Punjab Local Government Training Academy is situated in Lalamusa.

-Cultural and leisure
+Cultural and leisure sites

-Public Parks
+Public parks

-Lala Musa has a number of public parks and nature reserves like Fatima Jinnah park, Haji Asgar park, e.t.c.
+Lala Musa has a number of public parks and nature reserves like Fatima Jinnah park, Haji Asgar park, etc.